 And if it’s holiday music you’re looking for, just wait until next week, when we kick off our coverage of this year’s seasonal releases…

-Until then, here’s a repost from last year: a short set of relevant covers to get you in the gift-giving spirit.
+Until then, here’s a repost from year’s past: a short set of relevant covers to get you in the gift-giving spirit.

 - Ron Sexsmith: Give Me Love (orig.
 George Harrison)